amrfouad22/recursive-ng-directive/README.md

 ##Data structure
 For simplicity we are using a simple json file to represent the menu items, each item will be represented by a **node** element which consists of
-1. name
+1. Name
-2. childnodes (array of nodes)
+2. ChildNodes(array of nodes)

 ##Directive
 The directive is a simple directive that renders the current node as an HTML anchor and if there is child nodes it render it as unorder list